PlasmaPy/hack.plasmapy.org/pages/index.md

     </div>
 </div>

 Hello world!
-We are pleased to announce that the inaugural **Plasma Hack Week** is being held remotely from June 28 – July 2, 2021.
-Please check out the [**schedule**](./2021/schedule) for events happening during the Hack Week.
+We are pleased to announce the return of the **Plasma Hack Week**, which will be held remotely from July 11 – July 15, 2022.
+For additionall infomation plese check out that
+[2022 About page](./2021/schedule), and stay tuned as more details are released.

 ## What is a hack week and hacking?